Account settings and security

 * **Detailed certificate information** including issuer, validity period, and domain coverage

 With Phare's certificate monitoring, you can avoid the security warnings and outages that occur when certificates expire unexpectedly.
-Set up your preferred notification schedule, to get reminded when it's time to renew, or when certbot failed to renew your certificates.
+Set a preferred notification schedule to get reminders when it's time to renew, or when certbot fails to renew certificates.

 # Incident Management